Professional Skills Bootcamp for Recent Graduates in Rural Practice

 About the Course

-- Cost: No cost.
-Thanks to the USDA grant all you need to do is submit a $100 deposit which will hold your place and be refunded after attendance.
+- Cost: Thanks to a USDA grant, attendance, hotel, and meals (evening of March 27 to morning of March 29) are provided.
+A $100 deposit will hold your place and be refunded after attendance.
+Travel is your responsibility.

 - Questions: svm.ce@ttu.edu